Couples and Family Therapy Courses

 Examines evidence-based practices for parenting children and adolescents, including trauma-focused parenting strategies.

-CFT 615 Introduction to Marriage Family Therapy
+CFT 615 Introduction to Couples and Family Therapy

 3 Credits